Polycarbonate lenses: Advantages and disadvantages

 This combination of lightweight comfort, UV protection and impact resistance also makes these lenses an excellent choice for children's glasses and safety glasses.

-Polycarbonate and Trivex lenses both will provide clearer, more comfortable vision if anti-reflective (AR) coating is applied to the lenses.
+Polycarbonate and Trivex lenses both will provide clearer, more comfortable vision if an anti-reflection (AR) coating is applied.
 AR coating eliminates distracting lens reflections that can interfere with vision, particularly when driving at night or in other low-light conditions when glare sources are present.

-Polycarbonate was developed in the 1970s for aerospace applications and is currently used for the helmet visors of astronauts and pilots and was used for the windscreens of the space shuttles.
+Polycarbonate was developed in the 1960s for aerospace applications and is currently used for the helmet visors of astronauts and pilots and was used for the windscreens of the space shuttles.

-Eyeglass lenses made of polycarbonate were introduced in the early 1980s in response to a demand for lightweight, impact-resistant lenses.
+Spectalce lenses made of polycarbonate were introduced in the early 1970s in response to a demand for lightweight, impact-resistant lenses.

 Since then, polycarbonate lenses have become the standard for safety glasses, sports goggles, children's eye-wear and a variety of other uses.

-Because they are less likely to fracture than regular plastic lenses, polycarbonate lenses also are a good choice for rimless eyewear designs where the lenses are attached to the frame components with drill mountings.
+As they are far less likely to fracture than regular plastic lenses, polycarbonate lenses also are a good choice for rimless eye-wear designs where the lenses are attached to the frame components with drill mountings.

-Most other plastic lenses are made from a cast molding process, where a liquid plastic material is baked for long periods in lens forms, solidifying the liquid plastic to create a lens.
+Most other plastic lenses are made from a cast moulding process, where a liquid plastic material is baked for long periods in lens forms, solidifying the liquid plastic to create a lens.

-But polycarbonate is a thermoplastic that starts as a solid material in the form of small pellets.
-In a lens manufacturing process called injection molding, the pellets are heated until they melt.
+On the other hand polycarbonate is a thermoplastic that starts as a solid material in the form of small pellets.
+In a lens manufacturing process called injection moulding, the pellets are heated until they melt.

-The liquid polycarbonate is then rapidly injected into lens moulds, compressed under high pressure and cooled to form a finished lens product in a matter of minutes.
+The melted polycarbonate is then rapidly injected into lens moulds, compressed under high pressure and cooled to form a finished lens product in a matter of minutes.

 Trivex lenses were introduced in 2001 by PPG Industries.
-Like polycarbonate lenses, lenses made of Trivex are thin, lightweight and much more impact-resistant than regular plastic or glass lenses.
+Like polycarbonate lenses, lenses made of Trivex are lightweight and more impact-resistant than regular plastic or glass lenses.